Image: Panorama 2017 by Andrew Williamson

 How to Submit

-1. Create an online artist profile or log in to your existing one.
+1. Create an online artist profile or log in to your existing one if you have applied before.

-2. Prepare and upload your images, bio and description of artworks (see Application Tips).
+2. Prepare and upload your images, artist statement and description of artworks (see Application Tips).

 We only accept complete applications once payment is fulfilled.
 We don’t forward applications with missing information to our curators.
 Submissions that include machine-made or mass-produced works are automatically disqualified and are not presented to the curators.